cgu-swebe-2019/rebelbogota.github.io/SessionB.md

 Presenter     | Talk Title
 --------------|------------
-Radovan Vadovic | Catering to Markets through Strategic Investment: Theory and Experiment Emilia Tjernstrom | Nonlinear Pricing Complexity and Consumer Behavior Dustin Tracy | The Impact of Vertical Integration in Complex Markets Jordan Adamson | The Market as a Geographic Coordinate for Exchange and Smithian Agglomeration
+Radovan Vadovic | Catering to Markets through Strategic Investment: Theory and Experiment Josh Deutschmann | Nonlinear Pricing Complexity and Consumer Behavior Dustin Tracy | The Impact of Vertical Integration in Complex Markets Jordan Adamson | The Market as a Geographic Coordinate for Exchange and Smithian Agglomeration